ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/getting_started.md

 <img src="/assets/images/platform/openmanipulator_x/OpenManipulator_tool_modi.png" width="600">

 ### [OpenManipulator Friends](#openmanipulator-friends)
 Modify the hardware(DOF, structure) and software(kinematics, trajectory) of OpenManipulator-X and manipulate your own OpenManipulator.
-We provide a variety of the OpenManipulator friends as examples of hardware transformations.
+We provide a variety of the OpenManipulator-X friends as examples of hardware transformations.
 Try to control the manipulator with different structure and enjoy it.
 And try out the kinematics solving algorithm for the different structure.

 - [OpenManipulator Friends](/docs/en/platform/openmanipulator_x/friends/#friends)